 There is no surer sign of spring than when ramps begin to blossom from the dormant forest floor.
 This wild edible is a fleeting but vibrant welcome to the season, the first indication that fresh fruits and vegetables are indeed in the not-too-distant future.
 I am a big fan of the flat iron cut, it’s lean and tender texture a delicious canvas for the spicy and acidic notes put forth by the ramp chimichurri.
-Created by Farmer & Foodie collaborator and Foxhollow Delivery recipe-creator, Lindsey McClave, the flat iron steak with ramp chimichurri is the perfect spring meal!
+This Flat Iron Steak with Ramp Chimichurri recipe was created by Farmer & Foodie collaborator and Foxhollow Delivery recipe-creator, Lindsey McClave.
+The flat iron steak with ramp chimichurri is the perfect spring meal!

 - 8 ramps